sheybusta/My-Website-Sheyla/README.md

 # My-Website
-This is a website-portfolio in collaboration with @perezrei for HYF program - UX design module.
+This is a website about me in collaboration with @perezrei for HYF program - UX design module.